Our world is full of words.

 There are numerous examples I read daily of copy that literally makes me cringe because it has been written without the customer in mind.

-A copywriter is trained to write copy that makes an impact, is persuasive, is kept short ( and I mean no longer than necessary).
-The challenge for the writer is to make the copy sound original and fresh while at the same time persuading people to purchase or use your product or service.
+The challenge for the copywriter is to make the content original and fresh while at the same time persuading people to purchase your product or service.

-Think of the great brands who spend hours developing straplines for their products and service like:
+Think of the great brands who spend hours developing straplines for their products and services like: